North Korea to reopen to Western tourists years after COVID – DW – 08/23/2024

 The last Western tour group visited in January 2020, shortly before Pyongyang decided to close the country's borders in an effort to isolate itself from the global pandemic.

-Many other countries limited travel to stop the spread of infection and eventually raised them as fears of coronavirus faded.
-Now, travel agencies say there huge interest in North Korea, which is the last country in the world to reopen after the pandemic.
+Many other countries limited travel to stop the spread of infection; they eventually lifted restrictions as fears of coronavirus faded.
+Now, travel agencies say there is huge interest in North Korea, which is the last country in the world to reopen after the pandemic.

 The main reason that people give for wanting to travel to North Korea is "because it is there," he added, although there are many "country collectors" and "completists" looking to visit every nation on Earth.